jmorales113/ReadMe-Generator/README.md

 ## Usage

-It needs have an image and be in markdown
+It needs to have an image and be in markdown

 ## License